 Cloth interacts with and is affected by other moving objects, the wind and other forces, as well as a general aerodynamic model, all of which is under your control.

-Once Cloth physics have been added to a mesh, a Cloth modifier will be added to the object’s modifier stack.
+Once Cloth physics have been added to a mesh, a Modificador Ropa will be added to the object’s modifier stack.
 As a modifier then, it can interact with other modifiers, such as Armature and Smooth.
 In these cases, the ultimate shape of the mesh is computed in accordance with the order of the modifier stack.
 For example, you should smooth the cloth after the modifier computes the shape of the cloth.

 You can Apply the Cloth Modifier to freeze, or lock in, the shape of the mesh at that frame, which removes the modifier.
 For example, you can drape a flat cloth over a table, let the simulation run, and then apply the modifier.
 In this sense, you are using the simulator to save yourself a lot of modeling time.

 Results of the simulation are saved in a cache, so that the shape of the mesh, once calculated for a frame in an animation, does not have to be recomputed again.
 If changes to the simulation are made, you have full control over clearing the cache and re-running the simulation.
 Running the simulation for the first time is fully automatic and no baking or separate step interrupts the workflow.